MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 ## Install the SQLite Nuget package

-Use the Nuget package manager to search for **sqlite-net-pcl" and add the latest version to the shared code project.
+Use the Nuget package manager to search for **sqlite-net-pcl** and add the latest version to the shared code project.

 There are a number of Nuget packages with similar names.
 The correct package has these attributes: